DFE-Digital/sts-plan-technology-for-your-school/contentful/content-management/README.md

 ## Importing Content

-- importing content can be acheived using he `import-content` script, which will import content from a json file into a specified environment.
+- importing content can be achieved using the `import-content` script, which will import content from a json file into a specified environment.
 The json file should be in the format of the `export-processor` export outputs
 - `import-content` uses the `contentful-import` npm package to do the importing